insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 The Message Dump Player Adapter plays video dumps sequentially from a playlist file and sends them to a module.
 Playlist file contains a list of message dump files, one per line.
-It's one shot adapter, i.e. it stops after playing all files from the playlist.
+It's a one-shot adapter, i.e. it stops after playing all files from the playlist.

 **Parameters**: